 Saving changes in Jira

-Portfolio for Jira lets you make changes in your plan in a sandbox environment.
+A plan is a sandbox environment where you can make changes in it, and the changes stay in your plan until you save them in Jira.
 While you're trying to create the ideal schedule for your team, you can make any changes and move issues around, without having to worry about how these changes impact the work of your teams in Jira.

 As a best practice, we recommend that you review and save your changes in Jira as often as possible.
 This gives your teams access to the latest updates you've made for the work that they're doing.